Salem Capitals

-The Salem Capitals are an American professional basketball team based out of Salem, Oregon, and a member of The Basketball League (TBL).
+The Salem Capitals are an American professional basketball team based in Salem, Oregon, and a member of The Basketball League (TBL).
 They play their home games in the Salem Armory, which seats 3,000 for basketball.

 History

 On December 6, 2020, Evelyn Magley, CEO of The Basketball League (TBL), stated that Salem, Oregon, was approved as a basketball franchise with Jason Conrad the inaugural team owner.
 The Capitals opted to sit out the 2021 season due to the COVID-19 pandemic.
+Their motto is "community culture" and the team actively focuses on and participates in community engagement projects and outings.